 You can come here to escape all of mankind, which most of the residents do.
 Locals will assure you that you can have a vacation away from the ‘citied’ world in a place that has not changed much in centuries.
 Many of the charming villages still look as they did when writer Nathaniel Hawthorne and painter Thomas Cole lived here in the 18th century.
 And that’s the way they like it, slow, easy and simple, leaving time to appreciate the astounding scenic beauty all around.

-You’ll find Bennington County, Vermont as quintessential New England as there is.
-There are two historic walking tours in Bennington.
+You’ll find this area (Bennington County, Vermont) as quintessential New England as there is.
+If you have time to stop in the town of Bennington, there are two historic walking tours.
 One includes the original structures remaining from settlement and the ‘Old First Church’ behind which poet Robert Frost is buried.
 Another driving tour takes you under five covered bridges and to the Vermont Covered Bridge Museum.
 Be sure not to miss the Apple Barn and Country Bake Shop, as well as Bennington Potters, world famous for their stoneware pottery.

-As you travel south through The Berkshires today, you soon come upon Lenox, which was a prosperous farming and mill town until it was suddenly ‘discovered’ by the rich and famous in Boston and New York in the mid 1800s.
+Lenox, was a prosperous farming and mill town until it was suddenly ‘discovered’ by the rich and famous in Boston and New York in the mid 1800s.
 Nathaniel Hawthorne was the first to arrive.
 He wrote the House of Seven Gables while living in a little red cottage just outside of town.
 Samuel Gray Ward, a Boston banker who would later finance the purchase of Alaska by the United States, built a summer home near Hawthorne’s cottage.
 And the rest, as they say, ‘is history.’
 By the late 1800s, Lenox and Stockbridge were booming with the summer homes of the country’s elite.
 Shadowbrook, Anson Stokes ‘summer cottage,’ had 100 rooms.

 Stockbridge, located right next to Lenox, is Norman Rockwell’s America at its finest.
 The Red Lion Inn is the focal point of one of Rockwell’s best known paintings.
 Stockbridge is also the home of the Norman Rockwell Museum and Chesterwood, the historic home of Daniel Chester French, who created the statue of Abraham Lincoln in the Lincoln Memorial as well as other well known works of public art.